vstinner/unicode_book/nightmare.rst

 Unicode support by operating systems, programming languages and libraries varies a lot.
 In general, the support is weak or non-existent.
 Each operating system manages Unicode differently.
-For example, `Microsoft Windows`_ stores filenames as Unicode, whereas UNIX and BSD operating systems use bytes.
+For example, :ref:`Windows` stores filenames as Unicode, whereas UNIX and BSD operating systems use bytes.

 Mixing documents stored as bytes is possible, even if they use different encodings, but leads to mojibake.
-Because libraries and programs do also ignore encode and decode warnings or errors, write a single character with a diacritic (any non `ASCII`_ character) is sometimes enough to get an error.
+Because libraries and programs do also ignore encode and decode warnings or errors, write a single character with a diacritic (any non :ref:`ASCII` character) is sometimes enough to get an error.

 Full Unicode support is complex because the Unicode charset is bigger than any other charset.
-For example, `ISO-8859-1`_ contains 256 codes including 191 characters, whereas Unicode (version 6.0) contains approximatively 245,000 assigned codes (see `Statistics`_).
+For example, :ref:`ISO-8859-1` contains 256 codes including 191 characters, whereas Unicode (version 6.0) contains approximatively 245,000 assigned codes (see :ref:`Statistics`).
 The Unicode standard is larger than just a
 charset: it explains also how to display characters (eg. left-to-right for English and right-to-left for persian), how to normalize a character string (eg. precomposed characters versus the decomposed form), etc.